-How it helps dyslexic students: Because dyslexic students have a dominant right brain, their brain isn’t naturally wired to engage the left side of the brain – the reason for their difficulty with reading.
-In order to rewire the brain, dyslexic students’ need multi-sensory instruction that engages multiple areas of the brain.
-By connecting visual, auditory, and kinesthetic cues to each concept, multiple areas of the brain are activated – allowing dyslexic students to make new brain connections that help them strengthen their left brain and better remember information.
+How it helps students with dyslexia: Because students with dyslexia have a dominant right brain, their brain isn’t naturally wired to engage the left side of the brain—the reason for their difficulty with reading.
+In order to rewire the brain, these students’ need multisensory instruction that engages multiple areas of the brain.
+By connecting visual, auditory, and kinesthetic cues to each concept, multiple areas of the brain are activated—allowing students with dyslexia to make new brain connections that help them strengthen their left brain and better remember information.

 How it helps all students: Again, even without dyslexia, we are all prone to forgetfulness.
 By connecting multiple stimuli to a concept, students better remember and absorb new information.

 How it helps students with dyslexia: By previewing each concept before instruction, students with dyslexia can better organize, filter, and prioritize new information.
 Reviewing each concept helps dyslexic students connect, store, and categorize information that was just presented.
 Both of which, help with the Executive Function Deficits associated with dyslexia.

 How it helps all students: One of the most effective ways we learn any concept is through repetition.
 The more we hear and practice a concept, the more natural and easy to remember it becomes.

 4. Pre-warn students when activities are about to change.